do vets recommend collars or harnesses 1

 Scenarios where harnesses may not be ideal

 There are instances where harnesses may not be the most suitable choice.
-Dogs who have already been trained to walk nicely on a leash and do not pull excessively may continue to use collars without any issues.
+Dogs who have already been trained to walk nicely on a leash and not pull excessively may continue to use collars without any issues.

 Harness selection advice from veterinarians